• Skip to main content

 Haircuts

-I cut my own hair.
-I’ve perfected the ponytail method and now I’m working on a bob type style.
-It’s because Supercuts near me has a new owner and has doubled their prices.
+I cut my hair.
+I’ve perfected the ponytail method and am now working on a bob-type style.
+It’s because Supercuts near me has a new owner and doubled prices.
 So, I’m out.
-I bought a good pair of hair cutting scissors and I do it myself.
+I bought a good pair of hair-cutting scissors, and I do it myself.
 Youtube has some pretty great tutorials.

 Mani/Pedi

-You can paint your own but with the rise of Colorstreet, putting stickers on is so quick and much less expensive than the nail salon.
+You can paint your own, but with the rise of Colorstreet, putting stickers on is quick and much less expensive than the nail salon.
 Plus, it looks so much better than if I were to try to paint my own!

 New Clothes

 This doesn’t mean you can’t get clothes when you need them.
 It means that you don’t shop for recreation and you do shop with intention.
-Most of us have a full closet – most of which we don’t wear.
+Most of us have a full closet, which we don’t wear.

 Trade in your old clothes for new to you clothes at places like Thred Up or your local consignment shop.

-I purchase clothes about once a year and I have created a uniform of sorts.
+I purchase clothes about once a year and have created a uniform.
 Same tops, same bottoms.
 Short sleeve shirts with a sweater and jeans when it’s cool.
 Capri’s or skorts with the same shirts when it’s warmer.

 Cable

 Cable is so 2003.
-With streaming services coming so far in the last ten years, you can save so much money and find exactly what you need.
+With streaming services coming so far in the last ten years, you can save money and find exactly what you need.
 We use Philo.
-It has everything we need for tv entertainment and it’s CHEAP!
+It has everything we need for tv entertainment, and it’s CHEAP!

 Fancy Coffees

-Don’t get me wrong, I love a good Grande Soy Latte with 4 pumps of caramel just as much as the next person.
+Don’t get me wrong; I love a good Grande Soy Latte with four pumps of caramel just as much as the next person.
 However, these treats are few and far between.

 Restaurants

 This is a struggle.
-There are many many nights when I would rather go out to eat than cook.
-If I lived in an area that had better access to delivery, I’d be dangerous.
+There are many nights when I would rather go out to eat than cook.
+I’d be dangerous if I lived in an area with better delivery access.

 Consider only going to restaurants on special occasions and finding recipes that are quick, easy, and cheap instead.